PaperMC/docs/docs/paper/admin/reference/system-properties.md

 - **default**: `30`
 - **description**: Controls how long the player connection will wait before closing when not receiving any keepalives, in seconds.

-#### paper.ticklist-excessive-delay-threshold:

-- **default**: `60`
-- **description**: Sets the excessive tick delay to the specified number of seconds.

 #### timings.bypassMax:

 - **default**: `unset`
-- **description**: Allows for bypassing the max number of frames to send to the Aikar's Timings API.
+- **description**: Allows for bypassing the max amount of data to send to the Aikar's Timings API.
 Setting this will not permit bypassing the limit unless the API is configured to allow it.

 #### LetMeReload:

 - **default**: `unset`
-- **description**: Overrides the need to send confirmation message when using the `/reload` command.
+- **description**: This disables the reload confirmation message when using the `/reload` command.

 #### paper.disableChannelLimit: